ialbluwi/psut-data-structures/exercises/hashing_exercises.md

 T HashTable<T>::max() const
 {
     if (is_empty())
-        throw "Error: Attempting to retrieve the max from an empty hash table."
+        throw string("ERROR: Attempting to retrieve the max from an empty hash table.");

     DLLNode<T>* max_node = nullptr;
     for (int i = 0; i < m; i++) {